pointslocal/admin-docs/docs/events_imports.md

 {
     "name": "[Name of Import]",
-    "method": "[HTTP Method, typically GET or POST]", "root-url": "[Starting URL]",
+    "method": "[HTTP Method, typically GET or POST]", "querystring": "[For POST, allows you to add form values]", "body": "[For POST, send body data]",
+    "root-url": "[Starting URL]",
     "encapsulate-element": "[DOM element that matches events on a page]", "refine-encapsulate-element": "[DOM element that matches events on a details page]",